 - Google: Use analytics to tailor the new employee onboarding experience

 - DigitalOcean: Make day one (and beyond) super inspirational

 Mega-brands are at the top for a reason.
 They treat their internal customers like external customers.
 They also know what makes a great onboarding experience and exactly how to make their processes sing.

-From Netflix’s ‘trust-from-day-one’ policy, to Twitter’s commitment to company culture, these brands understand that all employees really want is a little bit of TLC and a lot of respect.
+From Netflix’s ‘trust-from-day-one’ policy, to Hilton’s hire-to-retire approach, these brands understand that all employees really want is a little bit of TLC and a lot of respect.